Search the Codequiry Libraries

-Web search misses code on Stack Overflow gists, archived repos, and reposted snippets.
+Web search misses code in Stack Overflow gists, archived repos, and reposted snippets.
 The corpus catches what Google doesn't.

 Public GitHub repositories